neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 Cells are considered the *fundamental unit* of life.
 You can use this model from biology to explore the analagous concept in the study of animal behavior.

-***Q: How many levels of organization would you split behavior into?
+***Q3: What nested levels would you split behavior into?
 Create a name for, and describe, each level.
 It can help to think of an animal and some of its behavior to use as an example of your categorization and organization.***

-***Q: In your model, what are the fundamental units of behavior?
+***Q4: In your model, what are the fundamental units of behavior?
 Provide some examples.***

-***Q: What timescale do these fundamental units of behavior generally occur over?***
+***Q5: What timescale do these fundamental units of behavior generally occur over?***

-***Q: What is the timescale of behavior at the highest level you categorized?***
+***Q6: What is the timescale of behavior at the highest level you categorized?***

 ⏸️ PAUSE here for class-wide discussion